ibexa/documentation-developer/docs/guide/limitation_reference.md

 A generic Limitation type to use when no other Limitation has been implemented.
 Without any Limitation assigned, a `LimitationNotFoundException` is thrown.

-It is called "blocking" because it will always tell the permissions system that the User does not have access to any Policy it is assigned to, making the permissions system move on to the next Policy.
+It is called "blocking" because it will always tell the permissions system that the User does not have access to any Policy the Limitation is assigned to, making the permissions system move on to the next Policy.

 |                 |                                                                                       |
 |-----------------|---------------------------------------------------------------------------------------|